jman-9/ylang/README.md

-# ylang 0.0.1 — *it runs*
+# ylang 0.0.2 — *it works*

-A lightweight, C-like, retro-styled programming language
+A lightweight, C-like, retro-styled and Pythonic programming language

 ---

 ## Overview

-`ylang` is a lightweight, C-like language designed with a simple and retro style.
+`ylang` is a lightweight, C-like language designed with a simple and retro style — combining C’s syntax with Python-like dynamic semantics.

 It implements a complete compilation pipeline — from scanning to bytecode generation — and execution on its own virtual machine, named `yvm` — keeping it small, structured, and clear.

+It now supports REPL, dynamic resolution via dot(`.`) operator, and core collections (list, dict).

 ## Architecture